 -A Collective Speculative Research Journey

-In 2018 Swedish Visual artist Per Huttner, composer Siri Jennefelt and choreographer Carima Neusser organised a series of public events in Mexico City, Los Angeles and Sao Paulo with the title More Eyes.
+In 2018 Vision Forum organised a series of public events in Mexico City, Los Angeles and Sao Paulo under the title More Eyes.
 The events brought together participants from visual art, choreography, neuroscience, philosophy as well as science and technology studies.
 In a second phase, the project has lead to performances with the title New Eyes in Paris, Stockholm, Mexico City and with more to come around Europe.
-In a third phase, the project will lead to a series of public workshops and events in Stockholm in 2020.
+In a third phase, the project will lead to a series of public workshops and events in Stockholm in 2020-21.

 In 2018, the events were collective, speculative and investigated what the every day life of humans would be like if our bodies were equipped with more eyes than the two we have.
 What would that mean for human anatomy, the body’s movements, our philosophy, technology, fashion and art?
 The events also investigated how technology offer eyes to see and embody experiences that were previously out of reach for us.
 The collaborating artists and researchers latched onto an exploration that mankind has engaged in since the time of first telescope and microscope.